 The Hilton Playa Del Carmen is an adults-only, all-inclusive getaway and also a fun place to stay this time of year.
 The hotel celebrates Dia de los Muertos and the tradition of Hanal Pixan (Food of the Souls) with tasting dishes and a ceremonial menu.
 Detox and cleanse your spirit with a 100-minute Temazcal Stone Steam Bath, which is an ancient Mayan experience that’s led by a local shaman.
 You can also head outside the hotel to Fifth Avenue to watch the Catrinas Parade and attend the largest festival in the region, the Festival de Tradiciones de Vida y Muerte.

 We also love spending time in the Finger Lakes Region of New York for an adult-focused Halloween.
-There’s the Haunted History Trail of New York State, Belhurst Castle that is home to the ghost of an opera singer, and the William Phelps General Store & Residence, which offers ghost hunting.
+There’s the Haunted History Trail of New York State, Belhurst Castle, which is home to the ghost of an opera singer, and the William Phelps General Store & Residence, which offers ghost hunting.
 Fright Nights at the Fair is hosted at the fairgrounds in Syracuse on October weekends and is the largest haunted attraction in New York.
-Consider staying at the Inns of Aurora, which offers a murder mystery package and accommodates 14 to 22 guests.
-Your experience here includes a three-course dinner with farm-to-table specialties and wine and beer pairings.
-Meanwhile, the Fainting Goat Island Inn is in Nichols, New York and is rumored to have numerous ghostly guests that have never left.
+Consider staying at the Inns of Aurora, which in the past has offered a murder mystery package.
+Meanwhile, the Fainting Goat Island Inn is in Nichols, New York, and is rumored to have numerous ghostly guests who have never left.

 Come to Key West this Halloween season to experience Fantasy Fest, which has everything from parades to street fairs, whimsical costumes, and floats with the Conch King and Queen.
-You can stay at the Casa Marina, a Waldorf Astoria Resort and rent a bike on site to join the costumed zombies for Key West’s Zombie Bike Ride.
+You can stay at one of the city’s top hotels and rent a bike on-site to join the costumed zombies for Key West’s Zombie Bike Ride.
 This ride is an absolute blast and travels down US-1 to Duval Street for Zombiefest.

 There’s really no “bad” time to take a trip to Montego Bay, but it’s especially fun for adults at Halloween.
 The Rose Hall Great House is the home of the legendary White Witch, and the all-inclusive Hilton Rose Hall Resort & Spa is just down the road.
 Join a nightly tour of the 18th-century plantation that used to be the home of the White Witch, and then head back to the resort for unlimited spirits and authentic Jamaican cuisine.

-Fort Worth Texas is also packed with haunted hotels, such as Miss Molly’s.
+Fort Worth, Texas, is also packed with haunted hotels, such as Miss Molly’s.
 This is the oldest B&B in town and one of the most haunted properties around.
-You just night smell unexplained things, see full-bodied apparitions, and witness disappearing and reappearing of spirits!
+You just might smell unexplained things, see full-bodied apparitions, and witness the disappearing and reappearing of spirits!
 Miss Molly’s has even been featured on the Discovery Channel’s “Ghost Lab with investigators, psychics, and mediums.
 The B&B is a stop on the Stockyards Ghost Tour, which lasts 90 minutes and covers numerous paranormal activities in town.